These are the Best Verizon phones in August: Samsung, Apple, Google, Motorola & more!

 is Google’s best smartphone so far.
 It does a lot of things differently to previous Pixel devices in their lineup, for example being the first main flagship entry in the Pixel series not to feature a flagship processor.
 It has a Snapdragon 765G, which still gives you plenty of performance, and features 8GB of RAM and 128 GB of storage.
 It also has the Pixel series’ big staple — camera performance — that, to this day, remains almost unmatched.
 Most of the phone’s camera prowess can be attributed to software, so they don’t need any extra fancy sensors as other phones do.
 It features normal and ultra-wide pictures.

 The Pixel 5 can be yours for $699 on Verizon and supports the carrier’s 5G network with the same stock software you love from Google and the same feature set.
 If you’re a Verizon customer looking for a phone with an amazing camera that doesn’t come that expensive, this is definitely one of the best Verizon phones worth a look.

 Best Compact: Apple iPhone SE

-While it’s not the best compact iPhone anymore (that award goes to the iPhone 12 Mini, which is actually smaller than the iPhone SE now), it’s still the cheapest one around, starting at a digestible $399 for the 64GB model.
-It’s not the best phone you can get at Verizon right now, and it doesn’t support 5G, but it is still pretty good, especially if you’re looking for an iOS device on a budget.
+It’s also the cheapest one around, starting at a digestible $399 for the 64GB model.
+It’s not the best phone you can get at Verizon right now, and it doesn’t support 5G, but it is still an iPhone, and that’s enough for some.

 Best Foldable: Samsung Galaxy Z Fold 3